reg1z/docs/README.md

 # Technical-Notes
 A place for research and study.
+Personal pragmatism emphasized.